Highlands and Islands Enterprise: History

-In 1991 HIDB was replace by Highlands and Islands Enterprise, which also took over responsibilities from the Training Agency to form HIE.
+In 1991 HIDB was replaced by Highlands and Islands Enterprise, which also took over responsibilities from the Training Agency to form HIE.
 Iain Robertson, appointed as Chief Executive of the HIDB in 1990, continued to chair the new body.
-The new organisation aimed to be more decentralised, with decision making and budget control being develoved to a network of 10 Local Enterprise Companies, each with their own CEO.
+The new organisation aimed to be more decentralised, with decision making and budget control being devolved to a network of 10 Local Enterprise Companies, each with their own CEO.

 A major reshaping of the organisation in 1993 saw the number of divisions reduced from seven to five.
-In 2008 a further major restructure occurred, with careers advice and national training programmes transferred to a new national body- Skills Development Scotland.
+In 2008 a further major restructure occurred, with careers advice and national training programmes transferred to a new national body – Skills Development Scotland.

 In 2014, HIE provided funding for the construction of the Harris distillery.

 Charlotte Wright was appointed as chief executive in June 2017, after holding the position of interim chief executive since the previous August.

 Area covered by HIE

 The HIDB originally covered the area defined as crofting counties: Shetland, Orkney, Caithness, Sutherland, Ross-shire, Inverness-shire and Argyll.
-In 1975 the are covered was expanded to include the islands of Arran and Bute and those parts of the newly-formed Highland council area that were not already within its remit.
+In 1975 the area covered was expanded to include the islands of Arran and Bute and those parts of the newly-formed Highland council area that were not already within its remit.
 In 1979 the HIDB area extended to also include the Clyde islands of Great and Little Cumbrae, and in 1986 it was extended again to cover Moray.
 The current areas covered by HIE are: